pgpainless/pgpeasy/README.md

 PGPeasy is intended to become your next OpenPGP multi-tool.
 It provides an easy interface for all sorts of operations, such as generating and discovering keys, encrypting and decrypting messages, managing certificates...

+## Why another CLI?
 Contrary to `pgpainless-cli`, this application is not limited to the SOP specification, so it is possible to extend it with additional behavior and more powerful features.

 A good example for a feature that will get added at some point is support for password protected keys.

+## Usage
+The application aims to be pretty self-explanatory.
+If you are not about a certain subcommand, just execute `pgpeasy help <subcommand>`.
 ```shell
 $ pgpeasy help
 Usage: pgpeasy [COMMAND]